-    Losses to electronic gambling machines (EGMs or 'pokies') in Greater Dandenong reached $121 million in 2017–18.
-This is the highest level of losses per adult in Victoria.
+Losses to electronic gambling machines (EGMs or 'pokies') in Greater Dandenong reached $103 million in 2021–22.
+This is the second highest rate of losses per adult in Victoria.

-    Since their introduction in Victoria, gamblers have lost more than $3 billion in this municipality.
-This equals more than $60,000 per household.
+Since the introduction of EGMs in Victoria, residents of Greater Dandenong have lost more than $4 billion in this municipality.

 In this section, learn about the extent and impact of gambling in Greater Dandenong.
 Review an outline of Council’s response to gambling.

 Get free, confidential advice and help for gambling problems from Gamblers Help on 1800 858 858.

 I was addictedto poker machines for over a decade.
 I’m off them now,and am determined to get tougher laws to prevent others being fleeced by these machines.
 I’m excited to see so many new people join the Alliance for Gambling Reform, and I hope you become one of them.” - Libby

 Most gambling-related problems arise when a person loses more than they, or their household, can afford.

 The resulting financial hardship can impact personal, social, family and employment situations.
 For many families and households in Greater Dandenong, the impacts of gambling losses include:

 - financial pressure

 Australian research shows that between 2 and 4